 cPanel hosting is essentially Linux hosting which includes cPanel installation, making it a popular choice amongst webmasters.
 But there are plenty of alternatives out there, so if cPanel isn’t for you then you’ll be sure to find a control panel to suit you.

 Now that you know what is cPanel, it’s time to share some experiences.
 Have you tried any other web hosting control panels?
-Which one was your favourite?
-Let us know in the comment below!
+Which one was your favorite?
+Let us know in the comment below.